noura2tarek/shopping_app_interface/README.md

 4- The password and confirm password fields must be the same.

 The widgets in lib/widgets folder.
 The screens in lib/screens folder.
-The auth with firebase task output in images folder.
+The task output images in images folder.
 Other App components is stored in lib/utils folder.

 ---------------------------------------
 # Packages used: